chrison999/mycroft-skill-bitcoin-enhanced/README.md

 The original skill assumes the currency is  US dollars (USD) and only provided the 24-hour average price.
-I have expanded the statistic to include all of the following:
+I have expanded the statistics to include all of the following:

 - Asking Price
 - Bid Price